 The state does not have established estimates of the number of persons or households in the various atrisk populations.
 The Texas Interagency Council for the Homeless ("TICH") is an organization charged with coordination of Texas' resources and services to address homelessness.
 A primary objective of this organization is to refine and promote a definition of "at risk" of homelessness.
-TICH adopts a definition from the HEARTH Act, which guides policy for HUD-funded homelessness assistance programs in Texas.
+TICH adopts a definition from the Homeless Emergency Assistance and Rapid Transition to Housing ("HEARTH") Act, which guides policy for HUD-funded homelessness assistance programs in Texas.
 The HEARTH Act definition recognizes that no single characteristic or risk factor reliably predicts an individual's likelihood of falling into homelessness.
 For instance, discharge from a prison facility may place an individual at a higher risk of homelessness, and a prison record may act as a barrier to employment and stable housing.
 However, barriers do not alone predict episodes of homelessness (Texas Interagency Council for the Homeless, 2012).